godiard/help-activity/source/how_to_help.rst

  # Do not copy .rst files ##Edit: Sugar default is False
  html_copy_source = True

-A disadvantage of doing this is that extra folders are created, that might be confusing at first.
+A disadvantage of doing this is that extra folders are created, that might be confusing at first, and the duplication of files can make it difficult to correct certain mistakes.
 The command ``make html`` also takes longer to run.
 It is recommend not to make these changes before you are confident navigating the source and HTML folders.

+.. _Further reading:

 Further reading
 ---------------